- About WIYN

 The purpose of this handbook is to answer many of the questions that you might have about your visit to the WIYN Observatory.
 This handbook is intended as a supplement to the KPNO User Handbook.
-Please refer to the KPNO User Handbook for details regarding planning your trip to Kitt Peak, directions to the NOAO Tucson office and to Kitt Peak, the mountain environment, and using the NOAO Tucson facilities.
-If you have suggestions for improvements to the WIYN User Handbook, please contact the WIYN Operations Manager via email at heidis at noao.edu.
+Please refer to the KPNO User Handbook for details regarding planning your trip to Kitt Peak, directions to the NOIRLab Tucson office and to Kitt Peak, the mountain environment, and using the NOIRLab Tucson facilities.
+If you have suggestions for improvements to the WIYN User Handbook, please contact the WIYN Operations Coordinator via email at heidi.schweiker at noirlab.edu.

 Prior to proposal submission, please review our up-to-date information about instrumentation on the WIYN Status page.

 There are a few key requirements for new visiting observers as well as new remote observers.
 New visiting observers, that do not have PhD status, MUST be accompanied by an experienced on-site observer.
 The experienced observer may be on any status level.
 New remote observers MUST have previously observed on-site at WIYN and have used their remote observing instrument on site, no matter what their status level.
 Please review the WIYN Observing Policies for a full list of observing and housing policies, and the WIYN Remote Observing Policies for a full list of policies for remote observing.